 “Should I put my shoes in this same bin?”, I ask in disbelief.
 For two years, I was never offered a dedicated bin for shoes at Zagreb Airport, never.
 And I did complain every time.
 Officers would usually refer me to their superiors.
 Nobody liked the idea of reporting the customer’s feedback.
 Praise the irresponsibility!
 I did file the complaint more than once.
 And nothing ever happened.

 She doesn’t offer me those blue disposable slip-on feet covers.
-I don’t feel welcomed enough to ask anymore.
+I don’t feel welcome enough to ask anymore.
 I walk barefoot through the metal detector.

 It is more dangerous to touch the airport security bin than the airport toilet lid!